-- a) Clearly demonstrate that the bidder is Canada Goose Control Service Company, using dogs, for the last 3 years.
-Copies of invoices, contracts, certifications and/or incorporation must be used to demonstrate. - b) Clearly demonstrate that the bidder is part of the Canine Good Neighbour Program from the Canadian Kennel Club by providing valid copies of certificates. - c) Include two (2) references of recent clients to verify this experience.
-These 2 references must include contact names and phone numbers.
+- a) Clearly demonstrate that the bidder is a Canada Goose Control Service Company, using dogs, for the last 3 years.
+Copies of invoices, contracts, certifications and/or incorporation must be used to demonstrate. - b) Clearly demonstrate that the bidder is part of the Canine Good Neighbour Program from the Canadian Kennel or is holding an equivalent certification from a recognized Canadian canine organisation.
+The bidder must provide valid copies of certificates to demonstrate. - c) Include two (2) references of recent clients (within the last 3 years) for whom such services were performed on a 50 hectares (123.6 acres) area or more.
+Those two (2) references must include contact names and phone numbers.